 He met my son Nicholas – now an adult.
 Lance had not seen Nick since Nick was a baby, yet took him in like he was family.
 Nick has called him Uncle Lance ever since.

 This past July, Lance was spending a week in Gatlinburg, TN, and invited us to come out and spend some time with him.
 Nicholas went, and I took my youngest son Jonathan and his friend Kason.
 Jonathan and Kason were instantly taken with Lance, and started calling him “Uncle Lance” immediately.

-We spent a few days in Gatlinburg, and though he had several health issues, Lance spent a day with us walking through Gatlinburg, going to museums and posing for an old-time photo.
+We spent a few days in Gatlinburg, and though he had several health issues Lance spent a day with us walking through Gatlinburg, going to museums and posing for an old-time photo.
 It was a great day.
-On the last day together, we had pancakes at one of the pancake restaurants, then said our goodbyes (and started planning a trip for next year).
+On the last day together, we had pancakes at one of the pancake restaurants in Pigeon Forge, then said our goodbyes (and started planning a trip for next year).

-I’m the kind of person that remembers “events” – I remember going places, who went with me, but the details of the events usually leave my memory over time.
+I’m the kind of person who remembers “events” – I remember going places, who went with me, but the details of the events usually leave my memory over time.

 Lance remembered “moments” – he recalled details of events we shared almost thirty years ago to my boys, all the way down to the weather of the day.
 He had an incredible memory, and as he told the stories of our times together – complete with his infectious laugh – I could see those times were as important to him as they were to me.

 Goodbye my friend.
+Thank you for allowing me to be a part of your life.
+Thank you for being such an important part of my life.
 I will miss you and love you for the rest of my days.
 Rest in peace.